HPCAT/Website/content/pgrad.md

 ### Md Farhadur Reza

 <p style="text-align: justify; font-size:18px;">
-Md Farhadur Reza is a PostDoctoal Scientist in the High Performance Computing Architectures and Technologies Laboratory (HPCAT) at the George Washington University.
+Md Farhadur Reza is a Post-Doctoral Scientist in the High Performance Computing Architectures and Technologies Laboratory (HPCAT) at the George Washington University.
 He received PhD and MS in computer science from the Center for Advanced Computer Studies (CACS) at the University of Louisiana at Lafayette in